Everything Comes and Goes: Singles

 "Sooner or Later" was released on June 29, 2009, as the lead single from Everything Comes and Goes.
 Musically, the song is a moderate up-tempo country song driven by acoustic guitar, with prominent banjo and steel guitar fills and was written by Branch along with John Shanks and Hillary Lindsey.
 It was a minor commercial hit, peaking at 93 in the US Billboard Hot 100.
 A music video for "Sooner or Later" directed by Liz Friedlander, premiered during CMT's Big New Music Weekend on October 2, 2009.

 A track called "This Way" was intended to be included on the full-length album as the lead single.
 A music video directed by Raphael Mazucco was filmed, but "This Way" was not included on the six-track EP.

+In other media

+"Texas in the Mirror" and a brand new song called "What Don't Kill You" were included in the soundtrack of the 2013 film Tiger Eyes, starring Willa Holland.